lionblaze55/atomic-j/README.md

 ## Installation

-> [!WARNING]
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

 To rebase an existing atomic Fedora installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed: